Computable classifications of continuous, transducer, and regular functions: Background on regular functions

 We note that the class of functions that can be computed by a deterministic transducer for the standard binary representation is a strictly smaller class than the class of functions that can be computed by a nondeterministic transducer for the standard binary representation.
 The following proposition provides us with a witness to this fact.

-\begin{proposition} There is a function $f\in C[0,1]$ that can be computed by a nondeterministic transducer for the standard binary representation but not by any deterministic transducer for the standard binary representation. \end{proposition} \begin{proof} Define the function $f$ by the following:
+\begin{proposition} There is a continuous function $f\colon [0,1] \rightarrow [0,1]$ that can be computed by a nondeterministic transducer for the standard binary representation but not by any deterministic transducer for the standard binary representation. \end{proposition}